aquasecurity/tracee/Readme.md

 > Note: You may need to change the volume mounts for the kernel headers based on your setup.
 See [Linux Headers](#Linux-Headers) section for info.

-This will run Tracee with no arguments, which defaults to detecting all available rules and reporting them as raw messages on standard output of the container.
-These can be further customized as detailed below.
+This will run Tracee with no arguments, which defaults to loading the default set of rules (see below), and to report detections on standard output (can be customized).
+In order to simulate a suspicious behavior, you can run `strace ls` in another terminal, which will trigger the "Anti-Debugging" signature, which is loaded by default.

 ### Rules